blockerlocker/trafficjam/README.md

 For Minecraft 26.3

+This data pack puts you in a timeloop where you have reach differently colored goals in a random order.
+If you touch a past clone of yourself, you instantly die.

 Although most of my data packs are generally somewhat multiplayer compatible, this one absolutely is not right now.
 I'm gonna change that in the future but for now I just wanted to put together something that worked.

 To set up the game, build a parkour course, and then use the commands below to place the different colored goals around the map.